 7. Related to #6: Don’t be too vague or use too many clichéd phrases.
 Everyone likes “having fun” and would list their musical tastes as “eclectic.”
 You’re certainly not the only person who “can’t live without oxygen, friends, and family.”
 Fill your profile with details that reflect you as an individual.

 8. Never divulge too much personal information.
 Your profile is being read by strangers.
 They shouldn’t be able to identify your specific place of work, home address, last name or personal contact information from your profile.
 Be careful to screen your photos, too: Don’t upload a pic of yourself in front of your new home, for example.

 9. Never indulge the inner narcissist.
 Don’t demand that your future partner love, worship, and adore you.
 Don’t list the qualities you believe you “deserve.”
 Instead, focus on what you have to offer.
 Related: Don’t provide a list of dating rules or expectations — unless you don’t want anyone to contact you.

 10. Never leave things blank.
-If you can’t put the time into filling out a simple dating profile, why would an interested guy/gal assume you’d put the time investing into getting to know them?
+If you can’t put the time into filling out a simple dating profile, why would anyone assume you’d put the time investing into getting to know them?
 Also cheating: “Not sure what to write here.
 My friends could better answer this for you.”